-The objective of SEO is to make sure that any time someone searches a term like that (known as a keyword), your business will be one of the first results to appear.
+The objective of organic SEO is to make sure that any time someone searches a term like that (known as a keyword), your business will be one of the first results to appear.

 Google typically displays 10 search results per page, and the closer to the top of the page your business is, the more attention, leads, and satisfied customers you can get.

 Video: 5 Tips to Find the Best SEO Company